lucaslrodri/poke-gsheets/README.md

 5. Import `PokeSheet.xlsx` to Google Sheets and **share** it with everyone that has a link

-6. Create local enviroment variables (`.env.local` file) in your project root as following:
+6. Create local environment variables (`.env.local` file) in your project root as following:

 ```
 SHEET_ID=your_google_sheets_id